stepchowfun/proofs/proofs/GranularityGraph/README.md

 which can be folded further, until ultimately the entire graph has been folded into a single *root* node.

+Granularity graphs support sharing of substructure in the sense that an individual node can be revealed multiple times by unfolding multiple nodes, and that common node can itself be unfolded to reveal the same shared graph structure in each of the unfolded subgraphs.

 ## Variations

 - Granularity graphs are directed by default, but can be made undirected by